 Accountants get the short end of the stick.
 Many people often have misconceptions about accountants — stereotyping them as boring and attributing them to tax time.

 But in fact, accountants are a vital part of every organization in every industry.
-Perhaps that's why they rank third on US News & World Report's Best Business Jobs.
+Perhaps that's why they rank seventh on US News & World Report's Best Business Jobs 2020 report.

 Earning a degree in accounting involves learning about the financial aspects of a business, including how to analyze, track and evaluate income and expenses.
 Accountants provide the insight companies need to reach financial goals and comply with federal and state laws.
 They may also offer consulting services to individuals, businesses and nonprofit organizations.
 Students interested in accounting must have a high degree of integrity, since they deal with a significant amount of sensitive information and sometimes a sizable amount of cash.
 They should also excel at organization, pay attention to detail and be effective communicators since the job often involves a lot of interaction with clients and business partners.

 Accounting majors may want to consider earning the Certified Public Accountant (CPA) designation after completing their college coursework, as it can lead to more career options and higher pay.

 According to the US Bureau of Labor Statistics (BLS), “certification provides an advantage in the job market because it shows professional competence in a specialized field of accounting and auditing."

 Earning the CPA designation involves passing a comprehensive national exam and fulfilling requirements for education, examination and experience.
 While requirements vary from state to state, most include: